itsuryev/tp-oauth-server/README.md

     npm install -g typings
     typings install

+Gulp is used for task running

+    npm install -g gulp-cli

 Nodemon is used to start and restart server when source code changes

     npm install -g nodemon